-The shareholders expect transparent reporting, reliable forecasts and predictable, attractive shareholder remuneration.
-The capital backers expect a sound balance sheet structure, compliance with the agreed covenants and on-schedule debt servicing (interest and principal).
-For employees, customers and sales partners, the focus is on securing jobs, attraction as an employer, developing innovative and attractive products, and enhancing services and processes in order to improve customer and partner satisfaction.
+Shareholders expect transparent reporting, reliable forecasts and predictable, attractive shareholder remuneration.
+Capital backers expect a sound balance sheet structure, compliance with the agreed covenants and on-schedule debt servicing (interest and principal).
+For employees, customers and sales partners the focus is on securing jobs, attraction as an employer, developing innovative and attractive products, and enhancing services and processes in order to improve customer and partner satisfaction.